Lo1176/Lo1176/README.md

 - 👀  I’m interested in Ruby and RoR, Node.JS and React.
 - 🌱  I’m currently learning more JS and React
 - 💞️  I’m looking to collaborate on wonderfull project in any ways !
-- 📫  How to reach me ? ➡️ (on https://www.linkedin.com/in/laurent-binder/ ;))
+- 📫  How to reach me? ➡️ on [linkedin](https://www.linkedin.com/in/laurent-binder/)

 <!---
 Lo1176/Lo1176 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.